 Costs of Conservatorship

 Court Fees \$ 250

-Petitioner's Attorney \$ 2,000
+Petitioner's Attorney \$ 3,000

-Bill's Attorney \$ 1,500
+Bill's Attorney \$ ?????

-Court's Investigator \$ 1,500
+Court's Investigator \$ 1,750

-Medical Experts \$?????
+Medical Experts \$ ?????

-TOTAL \$ 5,250
+TOTAL \$ 5,000+

-Unfortunately, the emotional and financial costs of failing to have a plan are not all the pains that Mary is going to have during this time.
-As is typical, Bill and Mary delegated duties and responsibilities for such things like bill payment, tax preparation, money management, household repairs and maintenance, and even taking Max for walks.
-These and countless other issues are going to pop up for Mary and Bill may not be able to help.
+Unfortunately, the emotional and financial costs of failing to have a plan are not the only pains Mary will experience during this time.
+As is typical, Bill and Mary delegated duties and responsibilities such as bill payment, tax preparation, money management, household repairs and maintenance, and even taking Lucky for walks.
+These and countless other issues will pop up for Mary, and Bill may be unable to help.